Post and rail

 What it is

 A post and rail fence is about as simple as timber boundary fencing gets.
-Posts driven or concreted into the ground, with two, three or four horizontal rails running between them, mortised or nailed in place.
+Posts driven or dug into the ground, with two or three horizontal rails running between them, mortised and nailed in place.
 No panels, no boards, no infill.
 The fence marks a line; it doesn’t enclose a view.

-You’ll see it on paddocks, field boundaries, driveway edges and rural front gardens across East Sussex.
+You’ll see it on paddocks, field boundaries, driveway edges and rural front gardens across Kent and Sussex.
 It’s the right fence for the job where you want a clear boundary without blocking sightlines or the airflow the field needs.

 When post and rail is the right call